"

 • Nonmodifiable Risk Factors

-• Some medications like antidepressants
+• Some medications, such as antidepressants

 Risk Factors for Chronic Obstructive Pulmonary Disease